 Back at the hotel, we decided to check out the facilities and took the elevator to the 7th floor (the main lobby is on the 3rd floor).
 Interestingly enough, due to the elevations, there was an exit at the seventh floor to the street.
 The floor had a restaurant (where we enjoyed a great breakfast buffet) and a lavish pool with Bali beds that one could rent (I didn’t ask how much).
 We sat at a table overlooking the harbour…it was a surreal sight…and ordered two Bailey’s on the rocks.
 When the bill came, it was 32€!
 As I said, it is a playground for the wealthy.

-The next day, we traveled to Arles where we were to embark on the ship.
+The next day, we travelled to Arles where we were to embark on the ship.
 It was about a 4-hour bus trip through Aix-en-Provence (Aix pronounced eks), a university city in the Provence-Alpes-Côte d’Azur region.
 (Of interest is the story behind the “^” over a letter in French.
 Old editors of manuscripts would place the “^” over a letter where an “s” was missing.
 Therefore hôtel would be the misspelled form of hostel, côte for coste (or coast), rôti for rosti (or roast), pâte for paste, hôpital for hospital and forêt for forest).
 After a short rest stop, we joined the ship, the Avalon Affinity, in Arles.
-The river cruise ships are typically very long (approximately 400′), narrow (about 35′ to fit in the locks) and have only three accommodation decks.
-Most of the bridge stations are designed to recede into the ship combined with using ballast tanks to reduce the height to clear some of the low structures.
+The river cruise ships are typically very long (approximately 400 ft.), narrow (about 35 ft. to fit in the locks), and have only three accommodation decks.
+Most of the bridge stations are designed to recede into the ship, combined with using ballast tanks to reduce the height to clear some of the low structures.
 The ship has 65 state rooms including four suites (the suites amount to 1½ regular cabins).
-We opted to upgrade to a suite when we arrived and it is highly recommended as the cabins tend to be smaller than those on regular cruise ships.
+We opted to upgrade to a suite when we arrived and it is highly recommended, as the cabins tend to be smaller than those on regular cruise ships.

 Our next stop on the Rhône was Avignon, an interesting city famous mostly for being the seat of the Catholic Popes from 1309 to 1377.
 Again, temperatures during the day were expected to be in the low 30s and the Mistral winds were welcome.
 This wind, approaching speeds of over 100 km/h, is accelerated by the venturi effect of the Rhône valley as it blows from north to south.
 The ancient town centre, enclosed by medieval ramparts, still has about 12,000 inhabitants and includes the Palais des Papes, the Notre-Dame des Doms Cathedral and Pont d’Avignon (featured in a famous French song, sur le pont d’Avignon).
 Avignon has 173 sites and buildings that are registered as historic monuments.
 The famous Avignon Bridge has only four of its original 22 arches still standing, the rest being demolished over the years by the forces of the Rhône River.